 He assisted in the design and implementation of the Navy’s first counterinsurgency course, for which he received the Navy Achievement Medal.
 Following this, he was made the head of the Navy’s River Patrol Craft Division, where he developed tactical procedures, organized and trained River Patrol Boat sailors for Operation Gamewarden in Vietnam.

-Boehm held the following qualifications: Unlimited deep sea diving, deep submergence rescue chamber operator for submarine rescue, experimental diving, and salvage diving.
-He was qualified Underwater Demolition Expert, and was a test pilot for underwater swimmer propulsion units.
+Boehm held the following qualifications: Unlimited deep-sea diving, deep submergence rescue chamber operator for submarine rescue, experimental diving, and salvage diving.
+He was a qualified Underwater Demolition Expert and was a test pilot for underwater swimmer propulsion units.
 He is also a graduate of Airborne and Ranger training.
 LCDR Boehm is authorized to wear 24 medals and awards.
 Roy Boehm and Chuck Sasser are writing Roy’s autobiography, tentatively titled the “First SEAL.”
 The book will be published by Pocket Books.